jbandi/oldblog.jonasbandi.net/_posts/2016-03-30-binding-console.md

             .then(null, console.error.bind(console));
 </script>
 ```
 The construct passes the `error` method of `console` as a callback function.
 By passing the function to another function, it looses its context.
-When it is called later in time, the function is no longer a method of console, and does not work correctly.
+When it is called later in time, the function is no longer a method of console, and does not work correctly (which I already find somehow unexpected ...).

 The above problem is fixed, by using [ES5 bind](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind): A wrapper function is created, which captures the `console` in its scope and then internally passes the `console` to the actual function as context (via `call` or `apply`).